 Harvard Pilgrim’s EOB is also known as an Activity Summary.
-You may find more information about Harvard Pilgrim’s activity summaries using the link below.
+You may find more information about Harvard Pilgrim’s activity summaries here.

 Harvard Pilgrim’s Maine and New Hampshire Public Marketplace plan, provider and formulary data is publicly available in a machine-readable JSON format for use by the Centers for Medicare & Medicaid (CMS), software developers or other interested entities.
 View the URLs to the data.